jasonbot/weblog/content/weblog/playing-classicube-at-work.md

 # Problem Space

 At [my new job](https://www.academia.edu/), my new team engages in an activity that seems pretty unique to it: every other week we get together for 30 minutes to play a game together online.
-We're mixed hybrid, meaning about half of us work in office and half of us are grandfathered/exceptioned in to working remotely. this means we can't play a board/card game in person, but has to be perfomrable over the internet in a Zoom call.
+We're mixed hybrid, meaning about half of us work in office and half of us are grandfathered/exceptioned in to working remotely. this means we can't play a board/card game in person, but has to be procurable over the internet in a Zoom call.

 It takes a team with a long-lived team for something like this to persist, I think.
 My assumption is the team's culture predates COVID-era and has remained cohesive and coherent enough to continue to this day.
 The first action being the establishment of a virtual game day at the dawn of the pandemic in an attempt to retain a semblance of in-person culture, then a partial shift back to in-person keeping the thing going.